k-gerner/Game-Pigeon-Solvers/Gomoku AI/README.md

 https://webdocs.cs.ualberta.ca/~mmueller/courses/2014-AAAI-games-tutorial/slides/AAAI-14-Tutorial-Games-3-AlphaBeta.pdf
 https://medium.com/@LukeASalamone/creating-an-ai-for-gomoku-28a4c84c7a52

-### ✨ New in Version 2.0
+### ✨ New in Version 2.1
+* At the end of the game, the average time taken per move will be displayed for each player.

+#### Older Changelog
+* v2.0
   * Do you have a Gomoku AI of your own?
 Now you can challenge my AI with yours!
 See the [Dueling AIs Mode](https://github.com/k-gerner/Game-Pigeon-Solvers/tree/master/Gomoku%20AI#dueling-ais-mode) section for more information!
   * Saving the game is now much more streamlined.
 The save state will now be written to a text file.
 When you start a new game, if a save state is detected, you will be asked if you would like to resume that game.

-#### Older Changelog
 * v1.1
   * The game will now be played on a single game board instead of printing a new board after each turn.
 This can be turned off with